drhelius/Gearsystem/README.md

 [![GitHub](https://img.shields.io/github/license/drhelius/Gearsystem)](https://github.com/drhelius/Gearsystem/blob/master/LICENSE)
 [![Twitter Follow](https://img.shields.io/twitter/follow/drhelius)](https://twitter.com/drhelius)

-Gearsystem is a very accurate, cross-platform Sega Master System / Game Gear / SG-1000 emulator written in C++ that runs on Windows, macOS, Linux, BSD, iOS, Raspberry Pi and RetroArch.
+Gearsystem is a very accurate, cross-platform Sega Master System / Game Gear / SG-1000 emulator written in C++ that runs on Windows, macOS, Linux, BSD and RetroArch.

 This is an open source project with its ongoing development made possible thanks to the support by these awesome [backers](backers.md).
 If you find it useful, please, consider [sponsoring](https://github.com/sponsors/drhelius).